Reimnop/Potassium/README.md

 An optimization mod for Project Arrhythmia

 Uses [BepinEx](https://github.com/BepInEx/BepInEx/releases) modloader

-## A better version of this mod was released!
-Check out [Catalyst](https://github.com/Reimnop/Catalyst)

 # Important!
 The mod is finished, but it most likely bugs.
 If you encounter any bugs, please open a new issue.